Affiliate links on Android Authority may earn us a commission. Learn more.

 Boost Mobile vs Boost Infinite: What's the difference?

 You might have seen the headline and be thinking, wait, aren’t Boost Mobile and Boost Infinite the same provider?
-The answer is, well, sort of.
+Well, sort of.
 The Dish Network acquired Boost Mobile as part of the T-Mobile and Sprint merger and has revived the prepaid service.
 On top of that, it has also launched an even simpler postpaid service on the brand called Boost Infinite.
-The cell phone plans of the two services have marked similarities and key differences.
+The cell phone plans of the two services have some clear similarities and a few key differences.

 Boost Mobile vs Boost Infinite — Pricing

 The plans of both providers are affordable and easy to understand, but the variety of plans couldn’t be more different.
-While Boost Mobile offers a range of packages that vary in price depending on how long you commit, Boost Infinite has just one plan: unlimited data, talk, and texts for $25 per month.
+While Boost Mobile offers a range of packages that vary in price depending on how long you commit, Boost Infinite only has a few variations on an unlimited plan.

 Let’s lay out the Boost Mobile options and then examine the details further.